 - Weeding Guidelines: Materials no longer meeting the stated objectives of the Library District will be discarded according to accepted professional practices.
 Materials being considered for withdrawal are reviewed on the following criteria: Age, Circulation, Condition (misleading, ugly, superseded, trivial, no use in the collection), Uniqueness or rarity.

-The Library District selects and acquires a wide variety of materials for access by library patrons.
+Request for Reconsideration of Library Materials and Age Designations of Events and Presentations: Only requests from residents of Ferguson, or parents or legal guardians of minors who reside in Ferguson, will be considered (hereafter referred to as Ferguson Patrons).
+The Library District selects and acquires a wide variety of materials and programming for access by library patrons.
 The Library District seeks to provide information on all sides of every issue, including controversial issues.
-The Library District values opinions of patrons.
-If a patron objects, the patron may complete the Request for Reconsideration of Library Materials form, outlining concerns as concisely as possible.
+The Library District values the opinions of Ferguson Patrons.
+If a Ferguson Patron objects, the Ferguson Patron may complete the Request for Reconsideration of Library Materials form, outlining concerns as concisely as possible.
 The Director will respond to the inquiry.
-If a patron is unsatisfied with the Director’s response, the patron may appeal in writing to the Board of Trustees.
+If a Ferguson Patron is unsatisfied with the Director’s response, the Ferguson Patron may appeal in writing to the Board of Trustees. (amended 5/22/23)

 By offering our patrons access to the Internet, the Ferguson Municipal Public Library accepts no responsibility as to the content of the connection points, which contain a wide variety of materials and opinions and often change rapidly and unpredictably.